Backlynk

 Neil Patel's Ubersuggest is the most beginner-accessible tool on this list.
 The interface is designed for users who find Ahrefs and Semrush intimidating — clean layout, plain-language explanations of metrics, and an integrated keyword data view alongside backlink data.

-Best for: First-time backlink analysis, clients or stakeholders who need a digestible interface, quick daily checks within the 3-query limit.
+Best for: First-time backlink analysis, clients or stakeholders who need a digestible interface, and quick occasional checks.

 6. OpenLinkProfiler